SEND Information Report

 - One to one numeracy support

-- One to one social, emotional and behavioural skills support including interventions such as Lego Build to Express and Drawing & Talking Therapy
+- One to one social, emotional and behavioural skills support including interventions as delivered by the school's ELSA and EEBP

 - Access Arrangements for pupils with specific needs for exams and controlled assessments